top of page

 Qualifications

-• Must be in grades 5th – 11th
+• - Must be in grades 5th to 11th

-• Attend ½ day of training
+• - Attend half-day training sessions

-• Participate in Relay’s Annual Fundraiser
+• - Take part in Relay's Annual Fundraiser

-More info: About Relay Student Ambassador Program
+More info: Relay Student Ambassador Program

 bottom of page